jdisset/dracon/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 Dracon is a modular configuration system and CLI generator for Python, built on top of YAML.
-It’s designed for research and production projects that need flexible, explicit, and easily composable configs—without the magic or friction of other frameworks.
+It’s designed for research and production projects that need flexible, explicit, and easily composable configs—without magic or friction.

 #### Why Dracon?

 Most config systems I've had the pleasure to deal with were either:

-- Too simple (“just a dict, some manual args, and pain”)
+- Too simple ("just a dict, argparse, and pain")
 - Too magical (opaque, sometimes bespoke frameworks that obscure what’s actually in use), or
-- Too rigid (I have a lot of respect for Hydra, but often found myself fighting their "Proper Way" instead of getting work done).
+- Too rigid (I have a lot of respect for Hydra, but often found myself fighting the "Proper Way" instead of getting work done).

-I built Dracon to hit the “powerful but transparent” sweet spot—especially for modern ML and research codebases, where you need to juggle random YAML files coming from both your package, your collaborators, and your users.
-Adding to that are environment variables, complex overrides, and boilerplate CLI argument parsing.
-Dracon gives you one system to catch all of these moving pieces and turn them into a structured, type safe config system.
-Minimal ceremony, maximum flexibility.
+I built Dracon to hit the “powerful but transparent” sweet spot, especially for modern ML and research codebases, where you need to juggle random YAML files coming from your packages, your local machine, and your users.
+Adding to that are environment variables, N layers of overrides, and boilerplate CLI argument parsing.
+Dracon gives you simple tools to catch all of these moving pieces and turn them into a structured, type safe, highly configurable system.
+Minimal ceremony, maximum efficiency.

 ### Key Features

-- Layered, explicit config: YAML-based, supports environment and CLI overrides, modular includes, and inline expressions, which are simply python code (with guardrails).
+- Layered, explicit config: YAML-based, supports environment and CLI overrides, modular includes, variables and inline expressions, which are simply python code (with guardrails).
 - Pydantic integration: Native support for schema validation and type checking
 - Automatic CLI generation: Turn a Pydantic Model into a CLI app that can use any combination of config files, CLI args, and default values.
-Every config parameter also becomes overrideable with a CLI flag, automatically, including nested structures
+Every config parameter becomes overrideable with a CLI flag, automatically, including nested structures
 - Composability: Easily mix and match config files for experiments, model variants, etc.

 #### Compose Your Configurations

-Load, merge, reuse and include configurations from whole YAML files or parts of them, from packages, environment variables or custom sources, using a powerful merge and include syntax (`!include`, `<<{dict_opts}[list_opts]@path.to.subey`).
+Load, merge, reuse and include configurations from whole YAML files or parts of them, from packages, environment variables or custom sources, using a powerful merge and include syntax (`!include`, `<<{dict_opts}[list_opts]@path.to.subkey`).
 Manipulate the configuration graph with instructions like `!each(...)` and `!if`.

 #### Generate CLIs Automatically